8 Best Business Community Platforms in 2026 (I Tested Them All)

 My Verdict

 If your goal is to run social-learning communities, coaching groups, cohorts, or challenge-based programs, Mighty Networks offers one of the most engaging experiences available.
-Its event system, live features, and community-first design make it a standout for collaborative learning.
+Its event system, live features, AI-powered engagement tools, and community-first design make it a standout for collaborative learning.

 3. Skool: Best for Simple Community + Course Platforms